 If you’re looking to start by learning about types of pork cuts, you’ve come to the right place.
 This guide will cover all the basics on the kinds of pork cuts and some frequently asked questions at the end, so you can navigate shopping for fresh ingredients with confidence.

-In pork butchering, there are 6 total primal cuts of pork.
-(Primal cuts refer to the first division of the animal in processing.)
+In pork butchering, there are 6 total primal cuts of pork (A.K.A. parts of the pig) (Primal cuts refer to the first division of the animal in processing.)
 They are the:

 - Head